 After your attorney has investigated your claim and calculated your damages, the next step is to file a car accident claim with the at-fault driver’s insurance company.
 Your lawyer will handle all communications with the insurance company so that you can focus on your recovery.

-Most insurance companies are interested in settling claims for car accidents quickly and for as little money as possible.
+Most insurance companies (including Allstate, Geico, Progressive, State Farm, and Liberty Mutual) are interested in settling claims for car accidents quickly and for as little money as possible.
 For this reason, it is important to have an experienced attorney on your side who can negotiate with the insurance company and fight for the full value of your claim.

 Settling Your Claim